datanoise/mongo.cr/README.md

 # Status

-*Beta*
+*Release*

 # Requirements

-- Crystal language version 0.20 and higher.
+- Crystal language version 0.33 and higher.
-- libmongoc version 1.1.0
+- libmongoc version 1.15.0+
-- libbson verion 1.1.0
+- libbson verion 1.15.0+

 On Mac OSX use `homebrew` to install the required libraries: